 The numerous clinical trials and published scientific papers encompassing decades of research detail the effectiveness of the ingredients contained in Sunsafe Rx.

-Sunsafe Rx, with Proprietary Antioxidine Complex, is formulated with specific ingredients at precise, complementary concentrations that together make Sunsafe Rx maximally effective at protecting your skin from the damaging effects of UVA and UVB rays.
+Sunsafe Rx, with Proprietary Antioxidine Complex, is formulated with specific ingredients at precise, complementary concentrations that together make Sunsafe Rx effective at promoting your defenses against the effects of sun exposure.